Multimodal Large Language Model driven Radiology Report Generation with Clinical Knowledge Enhancement

 \section{Introduction}

 Chest X-ray radiology report generation (RRG) aims to automatically generate radiology reports based on given images, ensuring the accuracy and fluency of the reports.
-Since this technology could significantly reduce the time that radiologists spend on writing reports, recent advances in multimodal models have renewed the attention on RRG from both the radiology and computer science communities \cite{chen2020generating,qin2022reinforced,wang2022cross,jin2023promptmrg,gu2024complex,huang2023kiut,tanida2023interactive,wang2023metransformer,li2023unify,li2023dynamic}.
-The core technique of radiology report generation stems from image captioning~\cite{sharma2020image,stefanini2022show} in a general computer vision view.
-Unlike image captioning, RRG focuses on reporting the disease-related symptoms and also reasoning from these symptoms.
+Since this technology could significantly reduce the time that radiologists spend on writing reports, recent advances in multimodal models have renewed the attention on RRG from both the radiology and computer science communities \cite{chen2020generating,qin2022reinforced,jin2024promptmrg,gu2024complex,tanida2023interactive,li2023unify,li2023dynamic}.
+The core technique of radiology report generation stems from image captioning~\cite{stefanini2022show} in a general computer vision view.
+Unlike image captioning, RRG not only focuses on reporting the disease-related symptoms across different anatomical regions but also requires reasoning from these symptoms.

-Given that chest X-ray images are generally similar in appearance in comparison to the diversity observed in natural images, the RRG model needs to pay close attention to their details, particularly on regions with different medical implications.
-To address this, some recent methods~\cite{tanida2023interactive,gu2024complex} start to extract features from specific regions of the image relying on pre-trained region detectors.
-The pre-trained detector however prevents the whole pipeline from end-to-end training, whilst any detection errors can directly impair the report generation performance.
-In addition, many previous methods~\cite{chen2020generating,chen2021cross,li2023unify} supervise the training process of RRG models by adopting similar losses/metrics used for image captioning, consequently, the generated reports often fail to reflect the comprehensive clinical significant and insignificant errors that radiologists would emphasize.
-For instance, radiologists tend to use many negations in their reports (\eg, ``no pneumothorax'') which is a strong difference from natural image captioning.

-To address the aforementioned problems, we are inspired by the recent development of large models (LMs)~\cite{achiam2023gpt,touvron2023llama} and their associated reinforcement learning from human feedback (RLHF) scheme, thereby propose a novel method \textbf{LM}-driven Chest X-ray \textbf{R}adiology \textbf{R}eport \textbf{G}eneration with Clinical Quality Reinforcement Learning (CQRL), namely \textbf{LM-RRG}.
-It comprises three parts.